genomicsclass/leanpub/manuscript/expressing_design_formula.md

 #### Releveling

-The level which is chosen for the *reference level* or *base level* is the level which is contrasted against.
+The level which is chosen for the *reference level* is the level which is contrasted against.
 By default, this is simply the first level alphabetically.
-We can specify that we want group 2 to be the base level by either using the `relevel` function:
+We can specify that we want group 2 to be the reference level by either using the `relevel` function:

 ```r